Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/README.md

 8. To create the alias for sudo run the virus: `./runme`.
 If you used the above method with the downloading the image and executable this step is unnecessary

-9. Close the terminal and open a new one to ensure the rc file reloads.
+9. Close the terminal and open a new one to ensure the rc file reloads, type bash to enter bash in the new terminal.
 Type bash to open the terminal in bash.
 This simulates a user coming back at a later time.
 Now enter some sort of sudo command (it doesn't need to need sudo privileges, it can be something simple like sudo ls)

 * Type in the correct password.
 This will cause the virus to steal your password, upload it to a stored database on the website, and start a reverse shell with sudo privileges which the server will then pick up.
 If the incorrect password is entered, the virus will reprompt you for the password.